 Before setting goals and building strategy around SaaS churn benchmarks, you should first understand the fundamental challenges in comparing churn across different businesses.
 To name a few:

-• Business Maturity: An established company with a large user base and strong reputation often has lower churn than a less established company and may have a less volatile churn rate over time
+- Business maturity: An established company with a large user base and strong reputation often has lower churn than a less established company.
+A more established company will experience less volatility across churn rates as well.

-• Product Elasticity: With some products, it is much easier to regularly switch suppliers in search of the best deal.
-In sectors where it is harder to change vendors, such as complex technology infrastructure and business-critical systems, businesses often have lower churn.
+- Product elasticity: With some products, it’s much easier to regularly switch suppliers in search of the best deal.
+In sectors where it’s harder to change vendors, such as complex technology infrastructure and business-critical systems, businesses often have lower churn.

 Get Your SaaS Company’s Churn Rate Back Under Control